Moose Cree Representation Team

 - How often is a plan of care completed with my children?
 What do I do if I am not invited?

-A Band Representative can only act on behalf of a family under the Child and Family Services Act due to legislation.
+Our Representation Team can only act on behalf of a family under the Child and Family Services Act due to legislation.
 Part 4 of the Child and Family Services Act allows our First Nations to step in and become involved with our families and children.
 Legislation with family law and criminal law, which is different, does not give a First Nation the authority to step in with any other legislation.

 Contact information can be found on our contact page.